Edoardo Molinari: Professional career

-In November 2013, after recovering from a new surgery, Molinari began his 2014 European Tour comeback campaign in South Africa where he ended T52 at the South African Open Championship.
+In November 2013, after recovering from a new surgery, Molinari began his 2014 European Tour comeback campaign in South Africa, where he ended T52 at the South African Open Championship.
 He made his first cut since the BMW PGA Championship played in May 2013.
-At the Abu Dhabi HSBC Golf Championship on 19 January 2014, he finished T28 after four consecutive under-par rounds (70-71-71-71) which earned him a final score of −5.
-He earned him his first top-10 of the season at the Omega Dubai Desert Classic (T9) and moved to 64th place in the Race to Dubai rankings.
+At the Abu Dhabi HSBC Golf Championship on 19 January 2014, he finished T28 after four consecutive under-par rounds (70-71-71-71), which earned him a final score of −5.
+He earned his first top-10 finish of the season at the Omega Dubai Desert Classic (T9) and moved to 64th place in the Race to Dubai rankings.
 After that, he had a good period of form with three consecutive cuts made at the Joburg Open (T37) and Tshwane Open (T10) in South Africa and at the Trophée Hassan II (T25) in Morocco, respectively.
-During the next following months he played in a very consistent fashion, with multiple cuts made in a row, a period culminating in a second place at the Irish Open behind Mikko Ilonen of Finland and in his best finish so far (T7) at The Open Championship.
+During the following months, he played in a very consistent fashion, with multiple cuts made in a row, a period culminating in a second place at the Irish Open behind Mikko Ilonen of Finland and in his best finish so far (T7) at The Open Championship.
 Another solid display at the Wales Open, where he finished T4, gave him a total of 787.855 Euros.
-He ended the Race to Dubai in 40th place and won a total of €915,070, the second best European Tour final position and prize of his career to date.
+He ended the Race to Dubai in 40th place and won a total of €915,070, the second-best European Tour final position and prize of his career to date.

-Molinari started reasonably well his 2015 European Tour campaign with 6 cuts made out of 8 participations, with the highest position he occupied represented by his T15 finish at the Tshwane Open; however a slump of form in the final part of the season, with eight consecutive missed cuts, cost him his European Tour card.
-In November 2015 he promptly regained his European Tour membership with a 24th place at the 2015 European Tour Qualifying School.

-His 2016 European Tour campaign was not particularly brilliant (only 13 cuts made out of 27 participations) and at the end of season he found himself in 148th position (prize won 132,580 Euros) in the Race to Dubai rankings, losing again his European Tour card.
-However, for a second consecutive year he was able to promptly regain his European Tour membership with a T2 place at the 2016 European Tour Qualifying School.

-Molinari is now working with Irish caddie Colin Byrne, who has earned 20 wins with other golfers such as South African major champion Retief Goosen.
+Molinari started reasonably well in his 2015 European Tour campaign with 6 cuts made out of 8 participations, with the highest position he occupied represented by his T15 finish at the Tshwane Open; however, a slump in form in the final part of the season, with eight consecutive missed cuts, cost him his European Tour card.
+In November 2015, he promptly regained his European Tour membership with a 24th-place finish at the 2015 European Tour Qualifying School.
+His 2016 European Tour campaign was not particularly brilliant (only 13 cuts made out of 27 participations), and at the end of the season, he found himself in 148th position (prize won 132,580 Euros) in the Race to Dubai rankings, losing his European Tour card again.
+For a second consecutive year, he was able to promptly regain his European Tour membership with a T2 place at the 2016 European Tour Qualifying School.
+Molinari is working with Irish caddie Colin Byrne, who has earned 20 wins with other golfers such as South African major champion Retief Goosen.